-In early 2019, the New York City Council passed an ambitions package of energy-efficiency and emissions laws to help build more sustainable infrastructure throughout the city.
-The goal is admirable but, for building owners, navigating this new and complex legal landscape can be difficult.
+In early 2019, the New York City Council passed an ambitious package of energy-efficiency and emissions laws to help build more sustainable infrastructure throughout the city.
+The goal is admirable but, for facility managers and building owners, navigating this new and complex legal landscape can be difficult.
 React Industries’ HVAC solutions can help.

 What Compliance With Local Law 97 in NYC Requires

 Compliance with Local Law 97 works in two initial stages.
 The first compliance period, between 2024 and 2029, will affect the most poorly performing buildings, about 20% by current estimates.
-Most of these buildings are older and were not designed with efficiency standards in mind.
-So most existing buildings today are not going to be subject to fines in 2024.
+Most of these buildings are older and were not designed with efficiency standards in mind, so they are not going to be subject to fines in 2024.

 However, making a building over 25,000 square feet more energy efficient is a lengthy process and cannot be put off for long.
 In 2030, about 75% of buildings over 25,000 square feet will be subject to fines under the law.
 New requirements for future periods are yet to be determined, but the overall goal remains the same: an 80% reduction in emissions by 2050.